Commercial Property Insurance Overview

 - Alterations or additions to existing buildings

-- Machinery, equipment, supplies, or building materials located on or within 100 feet of the described premises (provided they are used in the construction, alterations, or additions or are incidental to the occupancy of new buildings).
+- Machinery, equipment, supplies, or building materials located on or within a certain distance of the described premises (provided they are used in the construction, alterations, or additions or are incidental to the occupancy of new buildings)

-Maximum Period of Indemnity: An option that deletes the coinsurance clause while limiting loss payment to the lesser of (1) the amount of loss sustained during the 120 days following the beginning of the period of restoration or (2) the policy limit.
+Maximum Period of Indemnity: An option that deletes the coinsurance clause while limiting loss payment to the lesser of (1) the amount of loss sustained during a certain number of days (typically 120) following the beginning of the period of restoration or (2) the policy limit.

 Monthly Limit of Indemnity: An option that deletes the coinsurance clause while limiting the amount recoverable during any month of business interruption to a stipulated fraction (1/6, 1/4, or 1/3) of the insurance amount.

-Business Income Agreed Value: An option that suspends the coinsurance clause as long as the insured carries an amount of business income insurance that is equal to the value agreed on by the policyholder and the insurer.
+Business Income Agreed Value: An option that suspends the coinsurance clause providing a limit of insurance agreed upon by the insured and the insurer.

-Ordinance of Law: Increased Period of Restoration: An endorsement that covers business income loss during the additional time required to comply with building ordinances or laws.
+Ordinance of Law: An endorsement that covers business income loss during the additional time required to comply with building ordinances or laws.

-Commercial property insurance rates are developed using several factors:
+Commercial property insurance rates are based on several factors:

-The Covered Causes of Loss Selected: The selections offer several sets of covered causes of loss or perils, generally classified as Basic, Broad or Special forms.
-The Basic form covers 11 perils.
+Covered Causes of Loss: The selections offer several sets of covered causes of loss or perils, generally classified as Basic, Broad or Special forms.
+Typically the Basic form covers 11 perils.
 The Broad form adds an additional 6 perils that would be covered.
 The Special form does not specifically list the perils.
 Instead, it provides an “all risk” coverage unless specifically excluded.

-The Deductible Amounts Selected: Policyholders willing to self-insure some of the smaller losses by choosing a higher deductible, receive a lower premium.
+Deductible Amounts: Policyholders willing to self-insure some of the smaller losses by choosing a higher deductible, will receive a lower rate.

-The Optional Coverage Selected: The more optional coverages are selected, the higher the premium.
+Optional Coverage: The more optional coverages are selected, the higher the premium.

-The Construction of the Building: Some construction types are more fire resistive than others.
-In other words, a masonry noncombustible building would be cheaper to insure than a frame building.
+Building Construction: Some construction types are more fire and/or wind resistive than others, therefore the rates would depend upon the likelihood of losses among different types of construction features.
+For example, a masonry noncombustible building would be cheaper to insure than a wood frame building.

-The Occupancy of the Building: The occupancy refers to the type of activity conducted inside the building.
-In other words, a building where fireworks are manufactured may cost more to insure than a building used to store nonperishable food.
+Building Occupancy: The occupancy refers to the type of activity conducted inside the building.
+A high hazard occupancy will necessitate higher rates than a low hazard occupancy.
+For example, a building where fireworks are manufactured will cost more to insure than a building used to store nonperishable food.

-The Location of the Building: The location of a building also impacts the rates.
-As an example, for windstorm coverage, a building along the coastline would cost more to insure than a building located inland.
+Building Location: The location of a building also impacts the rates.
+As an example, for windstorm coverage, a building along the coastline would cost more to insure than a building located inland close to a fire station and a hydrant.

-An insurance company may not use a consent to rate form for more than 10 percent of its commercial insurance policies written or renewed in each calendar year.
+An insurance company may not use a consent to rate form for more than 10% of its commercial insurance policies written or renewed in each calendar year.

 An insurer's notice of cancellation or non-renewal must be provided to the first named insured.
-The non-renewal or cancellation schedule for a Commercial Property policy is specified by s.
-627.4133 or s.
-626.9201, F.S., depending upon whether the policy is issued by a surplus lines company or an authorized carrier, and whether the policy is written for a commercial risk or a commercial residential risk.
-Additional provisions apply to policies underwritten by the Citizens Property Insurance Corporation.
+The non-renewal or cancellation schedule for a Commercial Property policy is specified in sections 627.4133 or 626.9201, F.S., depending upon whether the policy is issued by a Surplus Lines and whether the policy is written for a commercial risk or a commercial residential risk.
+Additional requirements apply to policies underwritten by the Citizens Property Insurance Corporation (CPIC).

 For Commercial Property Policy Not Covering Commercial Residentials Risks: